Educating, engaging, empowering the next generation of free-market leaders in Washington State.

 Quarterly Policy Note mailings, weekly emails with issue updates,

-quarterly Executive Insider newsletters, invitations to general WPC events & Young Professionals gatherings.
+quarterly Viewpoint magazines, invitations to general WPC events & Young Professionals gatherings.

 Young Professional Level ($100)

-($1,000 WPC support level for non-Young Professionals) Invitations to private, hosted WPC policy events with leading policymakers, Quarterly Policy Note mailings, weekly emails with issue updates, quarterly Executive Insider newsletters, and invitations to general WPC events.
+($1,000 WPC support level for non-Young Professionals) Invitations to private, hosted WPC policy events with leading policymakers, Quarterly Policy Note mailings, weekly emails with issue updates, quarterly Viewpoint magazines, and invitations to general WPC events.
 Additionally, Young Professionals receive discounts on tables for WPC events, including the Annual Dinner.

 Young Professionals Advisory Board

 Chris Bell, NAI Black, Spokane

 Samantha Bowman, Treasury Consultant for Microsoft Global Cash Management